 Once you’ve taken all your sunset photos, head to the Restaurante D'Adraga, right on the beach, for seafood-heavy meals including clams, lobster and octopus, all washed down with a glass or two of local wine.

-There’s essentially no public transport to Praia da Adraga, so a rental car, or taxi from Cascais or Sintra, is your best bet.
+The most convenient way to get there, then, is a rental car, or taxi/Uber from Cascais or Sintra.
 It’s best to visit during the week if you can, as parking spaces are limited and the beach can get quite crowded on summer weekends.Continue to 5 of 5 below.

 05 of 05